awsdocs/amazon-fsx-lustre-user-guide/doc_source/importing-files-dra.md

 # Importing files from your data repository<a name="importing-files-dra"></a>

 At any time, you can create a data repository association \(DRA\) to link your Amazon FSx file system to an Amazon S3 data repository\.
-You can configured the data repository association to automatically import file metadata for new, changed, or deleted objects from your S3 bucket\.
+You can configure the data repository association to automatically import file metadata for new, changed, or deleted objects from your S3 bucket\.
 For more information, see [Automatically import updates from your S3 bucket](autoimport-data-repo-dra.md)\.

 You can manually import metadata changes from a linked S3 bucket or a subset of the linked bucket by using import data repository tasks\.
 For more information, see [Using data repository tasks to import metadata changes](import-data-repo-task-dra.md)\.